 6) Why not use NFC rather than barcode?

 NFC is a great technology, as has been seen with the success of Apple Pay.
 However, currently it isn’t supported in the majority of phones in everyday use in the market.
 In addition, even with iPhones that support NFC they do not allow a mobile phone to emulate a standard transit smartcard, and although some Android phones have some NFC capabilities, in practice it has been very difficult to get the phone to act as a transit smart card without a new SIM card and commercial collaboration from the mobile phone carriers.

-Outside of Japan and Korea, adoption of mobile NFC transit ticketing remains low, whereas barcode on mobile is now common for sports, airline and transit, with some transit agencies seeing more than 50% of tickets bought on mobile with a barcode!
+Outside of Japan and Korea, adoption of mobile NFC transit ticketing remains low, whereas barcode on mobile is now common for sports, airline and transit, with many transit agencies seeing more than 50% of tickets bought on mobile with a barcode!

 7) So you’ll never support NFC?